 Strip Donor Procedure

 Hair in the donor area is clipped to about 2-10 mm length.
 The hair above the donor site can generally camouflage immediately after the procedure.
 For such coverage, it is recommended that the hair in this area be left at least 1-1 ½ inches long for the procedure.

 After anesthetizing the donor area, a specially designed scalpel is used to remove a “strip” of hair bearing scalp from the donor area.
-This area is usually closed with the “LEDGE” trichophytic closure developed by Dr. Rose which allows hairs to grow through the scar to minimize its appearance.
+This area is usually closed with the “LEDGE” trichophytic closure developed by Dr. Rose, also utilized by all our surgeons, allows hairs to grow through the scar to minimize its appearance.
 In 90% or more of cases, strip scar lines are 2mm wide or less and are only visible if you pass a comb upward through the donor area and look carefully.
 The “strip” is then divided under microscopes into small follicular units containing 1-4 hairs.
 Small slits which are no larger than those that would be created by an injection needle are made in the recipient area and the grafts are placed into these small openings.
 It is recommended that pain medication is taken the first night.

-We utilize the ARTAS physician-guided robotic system for FUE/FIT which is the most technologically advanced method worldwide.
+We utilize the ARTAS physician-guided robotic system for FUE which the most technologically advanced method is worldwide.
 With the ARTAS procedure, advanced digital technology and laser guided, precision robotics harvest permanent hair from the back of the head to be transplanted into balding or thinning areas where they will grow permanently and with a completely natural appearance.